Mapping the Spiral of Silence: Surveying Unspoken Opinions in Online Communities: Introduction

-Our findings reinforce how social media data can present a substantial distortion of broader public opinion, systematically under-representing minority viewpoints.
+Our findings illustrate how, within the politically-oriented subreddits we study, the distribution of viewpoints being shared online can misrepresent community members' actual opinions, systematically marginalizing minority perspectives.
 There are certainly some topics where minority opinions are normatively undesirable to represent, even if a portion of the population agrees with them, such as, hate speech or misinformation.
 However, for many other topics where the minority voice instead reflects under-represented groups or moderate views from people who believe themselves to be in the minority, communities may want to mitigate the spiral and hear from a more representative set of voices~\cite{farjam2024social,bowen2003spirals}.
-To reduce rates of self-silencing, we discuss tangible actions that our results suggest online moderators and platform designers can take to increase perceived community inclusivity and mitigate the spiral of silence.
+Based on our findings, we surface tangible actions that online moderators and platform designers can take, such as providing positive feedback on posts expressing diverse viewpoints and increasing moderation transparency, to help mitigate the spiral of silence.